This post may contain affiliate links. Please read my disclosure and privacy policy.

 Why are these Mini?

 I am all for full size muffins, but this particular recipe (grain-free, vegan, full of blueberries) does not work unless made in miniature.
-Trust me, I’ve tried; the centers do not set properly, even after an extended baking time.
-(This is all about the continued learning curve with vegan cassava flour experiments I mentioned above.)
+The centers do not set properly, even after an extended baking time.

 If you do not have a mini muffin pan, I have options for using a baking sheet or your regular size muffin tin (still made mini) in the FAQ section near the bottom of the post.